Uncategorized

 A friend waiting tables at a new trendy Farm to Table restaurant offered an introduction to the chef.
 We’d thought to deliver, herbs, micro greens, tomatoes and maybe flowers.

-Further assessment: Tiny tomatoes require more time to harvest than large tomatoes and require more prep for dehydrating than does the prep for blanching a large tomato.
+Assessment 3: Tiny tomatoes require more time to harvest than large tomatoes and require more prep for dehydrating than does the prep for blanching a large tomato.

-Some varieties of spinach look like petunia if you do not harvest in time.
+Assessment 4: Some varieties of spinach look like petunia if you do not harvest in time.

-Hot peppers are not as hot as they might be if you harvest too early.
+Assessment 5: Hot peppers are not as hot as they might be if you harvest too early.

 So, our only commercial account (friends Bert and Carly, owners of the award winning hot sauce company http://www.mundisauce.com) needed peppers in July.
 Our bushes were laden so Bert drove down from Eureka Springs with his kids and we spent an enjoyable evening picking peppers.

 Early on I’m in the kitchen making some iced tea for the kids when Alan bursts in followed by Bert chewing on a habanero.
 Alan: “They aren’t hot”!
-Me:”WHAT?”
+Me: “WHAT?”
 Alan: “Not hot”!
 Bert: “Not hot”.
 I bit into one and felt a burn.
 I choked and grabbed some tea.
 Me: “What do you mean?”
 “This is burning my mouth.”
 The peppers were not hot enough for Bert’s needs.
-After some research and speaking with chef friends, we realized that we’d harvested too early.
-We were/are so excited to work with them and thankfully, they are having a time finding enough hot peppers to fill their orders.
-So, as ours mature and hopefully heat up, we’ll have the chance to try again.

 My next blog post will assess our Farmer’s Market experience thus far.